Indre Akrute

 If you're interested in very specific data, for example, scraped data from one source, you will care about how truthful this data is.
 It's important to know if the data you're getting is as close to the original data source regarding its completeness and structure.

 The next thing you want to ask about is what data processing the data vendor is doing.
-For example, Coresignal is mainly a raw data provider.
-However, we offer other data solutions like our Startup data, which contains clean and aggregated data on startup founders.
+For example, Coresignal offers both raw and clean data.

 2. How fresh is your data?